-Remind/warn somebody to ... \rightarrow Unit 55B
+Remind/warn somebody to ... $\rightarrow$ Unit 55B

-134.1 Pt it in the correct preposition.
-1 Did you hear 'I had a strange dream last night.'
+134.1 P ut in the correct preposition.
+1 Did you hearabout what happened at the party on Saturday?
+'I had a strange dream last night.'
 'Did you?
 What did you dream?'
-3 Our neighbours complained us the noise we made last night.
+Our neighbours complained us the noise we made last night.
 Kevin was complaining pains in his chest, so he went to the doctor.
 I love this music.
 It reminds me a warm day in spring.
-6 He loves his job.
-He thinks his job all the time, he dreams it, he talks it and I'm fed up with hearing it.
+He loves his job.
+He thinks his job all the time, he dreams it, he talks it and I'm fed up with hearingit.
 7 I tried to remember the name of the book, but I couldn't think it.
-8 Jackie warned me the water.
+Jackie warned me the water.
 She said it wasn't safe to drink.
-9 We warned our children the dangers of playing in the street.
-134 2 Ca omplete the sentences using the following verbs (in the correct form) + the correct preposition: 134.2 (Company of the Compan That's a good idea.
+We warned our children the dangers of playing in the street.
+SONS STANDARD TECHNICAL TO A CONTROL OF THE STANDARD TO THE STANDARD TO A CONTROL OF THE STANDARD TO TH 134.2 C omplete the sentences using the following verbs (in the correct form) + the correct preposition: complain dream hear remind remind think warn 1 That's a good idea.
 Why didn't I think of that?
-Bill is never satisfied.
+2 Bill is never satisfied.
 He is always something.
-I can't make a decision yet.
+3 I can't make a decision yet.
 I need time to 4 Before you go into the house, I must you the dog.
-He is very - aggressive sometimes, so be careful.
-She's not a well-known singer.
+He is very aggressive sometimes, so be careful.
+5 She's not a well-known singer.
 Not many people have her.
-0 A: You wouldn't go away without telling me, would you?
+6 A: You wouldn't go away without telling me, would you?
 B: Of course not.
 I wouldn't it.
-7 I would have forgotten my appointment if Jane hadn't it.
-Do you see that man over there?
-Does he you anybody you know? o Do you see that man over there: Does ne you anybody you know: 134.3 Cd omplete the sentences using hear or heard + the correct preposition (about/of/from).
-1 I've never heard of Tom Hart.
+7 I would have forgotten my appointment if Jane hadn't me it.
+8 Do you see that man over there?
+Does he 1242 0 omplete the conteness using been as board a the conset assocition (about/afferon) omplete the sentences using hear or heard + the correct preposition (about/of/from).
+I've never heard of Tom Hart.
 Who is he?
 'Did you the accident last night?'
 'Yes, Vicky told me.'
 Jill used to phone quite often, but I haven't her for a long time now.
-A: Have you a writer called William Hudson?
+4 A: Have you a writer called William Hudson?
 B: No, I don't think so.
 What sort of writer is he?
-5 Thank you for your letter.
+Thank you for your letter.
 It was good toyou again.
-6 'Do you want to our holiday?'
+'Do you want to our holiday?'
 'Not now.
 Tell me later.'
 7 I live in a small town in the north of England.
-You've probably never it 124 4 C omplete the sentences using think about or think of.
+You've probably neverit 1344 C omplete the sentences using think about or think of.
 Sometimes both about and of are ossible.
 Use the correct form of think (think/thinking/thought).
-1.55 SALANDAN SALANDAN AND AND AND AND AND AND AND AND AN You look serious.
-What are youthinking about ?
+1,000 You look serious.
+What are you thinking about ?
 I like to have time to make decisions.
-I like to things carefully.
-I don't know what to get Sarah for her birthday.
+I like to I don't know what to get Sarah for her birthday.
 Can you anything?
-4 A: I've finished reading the book you lent me.
-12 B: Have you?
-What did youit?
+4 A: I've finished reading the book you lent me. - B: Have you?
+What did you it?
 Did you like it?
 We're going out for a meal this evening.
 Would you like to come?
 6 I don't really want to go out with Tom tonight.
-I'll have to excuse.
-7 When I was offered the job, I didn't accept immediately.
-I went away and it for a while.
+I'll have to - excuse.
+When I was affected the ich I didn't assent immediately.
+I want away and 1 When I was offered the job, I didn't accept immediately.
+I went away and 0 I don't it for a while.
 In the end I decided to take the job.
-I don't much this coffee.
-It's like water.
-9 Carol is very homesick.
+Carol is very homesick.
 She's always her family back home.
+7 NAME OF TAXABLE PARTY O